MarcelMolenaarITTraining/NDLR-USBSerial/Instructions/Labs/01-setup.md

 After you complete this lab, you will be able to:

-- Communicate with the NDLR ovr Serial by PowerShell
+- Connect the NDLR and find out which COM port it is connected
+- Use Cool Term find Serial connection details

 ## Lab Setup